Nardianian/csound-vst3/README.md

 This plugin does not implement presets.
 The entire state of the plugin is the .csd file, which is saved and loaded as part of the DAW project.
 However, you can have as many CsoundVST3 plugins on as many tracks as you like, each with its own independent .csd file.

+If you need something like presets, you can map MIDI controllers to Csound control variables in your csd, and then you can save the state of your MIDI controllers in your DAW project.

 ## Release notes for version 0.1beta